ashrief2003/tic-tac-toe-game/README.md

-it only contain 1 bug whatsoever, but it does not ruin the experience i think, feel free to use part or my whole code for whatever purpose
+feel free to use part or my whole code for whatever purpose

 **instructions**
 • game start with X role